Animal-Assisted Therapies & Pet Friendly Rehabs Near Me

-Involving animals in various forms of psychological therapy, including programs for substance abuse treatment, can be beneficial for a number of reasons.
-For those with an affinity for animals, it can make a nerve-wracking experience easier to manage, while for those who have experienced trauma or are unable to verbalize emotions, working with animals can provide a source of confidence and confidentiality.
-Exploring the various types of animal-assisted therapies opens new ways of helping people deal with mental health disorders that can lead to more positive outcomes and longer-term recovery.
+For those with an affinity for animals, animal-assisted therapies can make a nerve-wracking experience easier to manage.
+For those who have experienced trauma or are unable to verbalize their emotions, working with animals can provide a source of confidence and confidentiality.
+Exploring the various types of animal-assisted therapies opens new ways of helping people deal with mental health disorders that can lead to more positive outcomes and longer-term recovery in substance abuse treatment.

 - Pet therapy is where volunteers take their gentle, trained pets to different settings, like hospitals or schools, to cheer up people who are dealing with difficulty, such as after surgery or during difficult treatments.
 This type of therapy is simple, providing the gentle joy of being around or petting a happy animal.
 It is not to be underestimated, however.
 Relieving stress can help the body produce hormones and neurotransmitters that aid in physical and emotional stability and health.

 - Animal-assisted therapy, on the other hand, involves social workers, counselors, or other therapists who specifically involve the animal in treatment therapies.
 This type of work can be done with a wide range of animals, but two of the most commonly known therapies using animals involve dogs (canine-assisted therapy) and horses (equine-assisted therapy).